 We are proud to have published the 2015 Annual Report for Friends of Ngong Road.
 It was an exciting year with highlights including the successful pilot launch of our portable toilet business, Karibu Loo, and our biggest high school graduating class of thirty-nine students.

-Employment at middle class wages allows students like George to reach the goal of transforming their lives.
-You can read more about how students are transforming their lives in the attached annual report and on our new website at www.ngongroad.org.
+Employment at middle-class wages allows students like George to reach the goal of transforming their lives.
+Discover transformative student stories in the attached annual report and on our new website: www.ngongroad.org.
+Witness lives changed through education.

 This Annual Report is for the U.S.-based entity, Friends of Ngong Road.
-These financials have been audited and approved by our U.S. audit firm.
+Our U.S. audit firm has audited and approved these financials.
 As you know, Ngong Road Children’s Foundation, a separate organization, is undergoing a forensic audit, which will be concluding very soon.
 We will update you on those audit results by the end of June.

 Our focus on education along with the programs that enhance students’ safety and well-being and provide a supportive community are working to make a real impact on impoverished kids in Kenya.
 Many of our students are now working in good jobs, which is the ultimate measure that our programs are working.
 Thank you for being part of this mission and for your continued support.